flyerhzm/rails-bestpractices.com/_posts/2012-11-02-check-the-return-value-of-save-otherwise-use-save.markdown

 ## Refactor

-If you you think the record can never be invalid, or don't want to check the return value, use "[save!][2]"
+If you think the record can never be invalid, or don't want to check the return value, use "[save!][2]"

     post = Posts.new do |p|
       p.title = "example"